-Loving Father

-your risen Son sent us out

-into the world as ambassadors

-for your kingdom of justice, love and peace;

-inspire us with your Spirit

-of compassion, justice advocacy

-and proclamation, to declare good news

-to the poor, liberty to captives,

-to let the oppressed go free.

-We make this our prayer

-through Christ our Lord.
+Loving Father your risen Son sent us out into the world as ambassadors for the kingdom of God; inspire us with your Spirit of compassion, justice and truth to declare the Good News to those who are poor, to work for the relief, defence and liberation of all who are trapped in oppressive circumstances.
+We make this our prayer through Christ our Lord.

 Amen